Convergence estimates for the Magnus expansion I. Banach algebras: The (infinitesimal) resolvent approach

-We have seen, in the Banach algebraic setting, that the Magnus expansion can be treated quite directly.
-In particular, the clever arguments of Mielnik, Pleba\'nski \cite{MP}, and their very remarkable symbolic functional calculus for time-ordered products, are not needed in their full power.
-However, their ideas come handy when we inquire about finer analytical details.
+As we have seen, in the Banach algebraic setting, the Magnus expansion can be treated quite directly.
+The resolvent approach of Mielnik, Pleba\'nski \cite{MP} was not needed in its full power (although the Eulerian generating function was used).
+However, their resolvent method comes handy when we inquire about finer analytical details.